 (2) The authority shall co-ordinate with the Uganda Police Force to ensure that arrangements are made to investigate, render safe or dispose of, if necessary, suspected dangerous devices or other potential hazards at airports.

 (3) The authority shall ensure that authorised and suitably trained personnel are readily available for deployment at every airport serving civil aviation to assist in dealing with suspected or actual cases of unlawful interference.

+(4) The authority shall ensure that contingency plans are developed and resources made available to safeguard civil aviation against acts of unlawful interference.
+The contingency plans shall be tested on a regular basis.

+(5) The authority shall ensure that the National Civil Aviation Security Programme defines processes for the reporting of information concerning incidents of acts of unlawful interference and preparatory acts thereto, by any entity responsible for the implementation of the National Civil Aviation Security Programme in a practical and timely manner to the relevant authorities, as appropriate.

 49. Response by the authority to acts of unlawful interference.